MythriJayaram/GLOBAL-COVID-19-PANDEMIC-ANALYSIS-VISUALIZATION/README.md

 ### COVID-19 Interactive Visualization: Dynamic Choropleth Map & 3D Globe

-This project offers an **interactive visualization tool** to explore COVID-19 data globally.
+This project offers an **Interactive dashboard visualizatio** to explore COVID-19 data globally.
 The tool features **dynamic choropleth maps** and a **3D globe**, enabling users to track and analyze the progression of the pandemic over time.

 #### Key Features: